Magic01Man/Power/README.md

 ```

 ```
-how many do you have information?
-3 enter : jack enter : 2001
+how many do you have information  about target(only enter number) ?
+3 enter 1 information : jack enter 2 information : 2008
-enter : magic
+enter 3 information : magic
-I edite your password : y
+i change you'r password and add to you'r password (Y/N) ?  y
 ```
 You can see your  password list in your folder that save power script.
 # WARNING